-Seasonal changes provide birding excitement yearround.
 On a single day in May you could see 50-75 species of migrating songbirds and shorebirds.
 Summers are filled with the delights of nesting birds.
-An average winter day of birding will yield 40 or more species including numerous diving and dabbling ducks.
-Often Bald Eagles are roosting in large cottonwoods or fishing over open water.
-This checklist includes species that have been observed in South Platte Park since 1982.
+An average winter day of birding will yield 40 or more species including numerous diving and dabbling ducks, and bald eagles.
+This checklist includes species that have been observed in the area that is now South Platte Park since 1982.
 Be an alert observer and you may be able to add new species to the list.